ggerhardt/ajre-rules-engine/README.md

-# Another Rules Engine (ARE)
+# ARE Rules Engine for Json

-A flexible, generic rules engine for validating JSON objects.
+A flexible, generic rules engine for JSON objects.
 Supports complex conditions, array traversal, date-based rule activation, and a wide range of operators.
 Works in both Node.js and browser environments.

 ## Motivation